bohnacker/svelte-number-spinner/README.md

 | input          | (ev) => ev.detail  | Fires when value changes                             |
 | change         | (ev) => ev.detail  | Fires when value changes, won't fire while typing    |

-In most cases you will probably use ```bind:value``` to react to changes of the value.
-This is more or less the same as listening to the change event.
-Use the input event if you need to get the changes while the user is typing.

 ```html
 <script>
   import NumberSpinner from "svelte-number-spinner";